Youssef080808/Telegram-py-bot/README.md

 ## Deployment

+Routine deploys require no manual action: pushing to `main` builds the image and redeploys the container automatically.

-Because host configuration lives in the Terraform `user_data` script, deploying from scratch is a single command — `terraform apply` provisions the instance, installs Docker, pulls the image published by CI, and starts the container.
+Provisioning from scratch is a single `terraform apply`, which creates the instance and brings the bot up via the `user_data` script.
 The equivalent manual steps, for reference or for running the container elsewhere, are:

 ```bash
 sudo dnf install docker -y